 Experiment 2: Hair editing.
 Fig. 16 shows two examples of hair editing.
-For a given image in Fig. 16.(a), we compute the sketch graph shown in Fig. 16.(b).
-Then we provide a user interface to edit the sketches.
-The interface provides a number of operators such as adding/ moving/ deleting a curve, changing its directions, editing the shading effects, setting parameters for the intensity contrast etc. Fig. 16.(c) shows examples of the edited sketch and Fig. 16.(d) displays the novel hair style.
+For a given image in Fig. 16a, we compute the sketch graph shown in Fig. 16b.
+Then, we provide a user interface to edit the sketches.
+The interface provides a number of operators, such as adding/moving/deleting a curve, changing its directions, editing the shading effects, setting parameters for the intensity contrast, etc. Fig. 16c shows examples of the edited sketch and Fig. 16d displays the novel hair style.
 These editing steps are more convenient and much faster than the 3D graphics interfaces.

 Experiment 3: Hair rendering.
-Rendering cartoon hair is an application of the hair analysis and it becomes extremely convenient for the generative models.
-All we need to do is to replace the sketch curves by stylistic brush drawings.
+Rendering cartoon hair is an application of hair analysis and is extremely straightforward using the generative models.
+All we need to do is replace the sketch curves by stylistic brush drawings.